Solar rotation

 Solar rotation varies with latitude.
 The Sun is not a solid body, but is composed of a gaseous plasma.
 Different latitudes rotate at different periods.
 The source of this differential rotation is an area of current research in solar astronomy.
 The rate of surface rotation is observed to be the fastest at the equator (latitude φ = 0°) and to decrease as latitude increases.
-The solar rotation period is 24.47 days at the equator and almost 38 days at the poles.
-The average rotation is 28 days.
+The solar rotation period is 25.67 days at the equator and 33.40 days at 75 degrees of latitude.